 building resilience to manage stress and challenges

-Learn how to manage graduate life with a positive attitude and productive work habits from two campus experts.
+Learn how to manage graduate life with a positive attitude and productive work habits from three campus experts.
 Whether you’re a new grad student or just want a refresher to start off the year, this fast-paced session is worth your time.

-Anika Green, director of educational programs, VPGE
+Angie Hawkins, associate director of educational programs, VPGE